Showing posts with label Rural Communication. Show all posts

 NREGA funds are used for natural resource management activities by generating wage employment for the poor as well as strengthening their livelihood resource base.
 I will ask readers to go through these two articles :[ Rural job scheme: Can we get it right? and NREGA social Audit: Myths and Reality ] on Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) before going forward.

-There is social audit of MNREGS going on in Balangir district from 22-10-2013 to 26-10-2013.
+There is a social audit of MNREGS going on in Balangir district from 22-10-2013 to 26-10-2013.
 I attended three such meetings as an observer only.
 I attended social audit at Kutenpali, Jharmunda and Kandajuri Gram Panchayat of Loisingha Block.
 Loisingha Block consist of 18 G.Ps with 108 Villages and is 22 km away from district headquarter.
 The officers, Sarpanch and GRS were present for the meeting on time.
 Yet, there was lack of people attending the meeting held at Panchayat Bhavan.
 The registered person data is taken from NREGA website for the financial year 2013-2014.
 I have given distance from Block Office to show their remote locality.

 G.P.Distance from Block OfficeRegistered In Meeting